ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/running/debugging.md

 ### Viewing logs

-To view the logs from $productName$:
+To view the logs from Emissary:

-1. Use the following command to target an individual $productName$ Pod: `kubectl get pods -n $productNamespace$`
+1. Use the following command to target an individual Emissary Pod: `kubectl get pods -n $productNamespace$`

     The terminal will print something similar to the following: